AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/project-projected-completion-date.md

 ## View the Projected Completion Date

 You can view the Projected Completion Date of projects, tasks, and issues in reports.
-You can view the Projected Completion Date of projects and tasks in other areas of `Workfront`.&nbsp;
+You can view the Projected Completion Date of projects and tasks in other areas of Workfront.&nbsp;

 * [View the Projected Completion Date of a project](#viewing-the-projected-completion-date-of-a-project)
 * [View the Projected Completion Date of a task](#viewing-the-projected-completion-date-of-a-task)